 (3) Where the Public Trustee is appointed executor or is granted an order to administer under this or the last preceding section the property, rights, powers, authorities, functions, and discretions vested in, and the liabilities properly incurred in, the due administration of the estate by the original executor or administrator, as the case may be, shall upon such appointment and without any conveyance, transfer, or assignment become and be vested in and transferred to the Public Trustee, who shall have the same privileges, rights, powers, duties, discretions, and liabilities as if probate or administration had been granted to him originally.

-[Section 13 amended by No. 12 of 1947 s.
+[Section 13 amended: No. 12 of 1947 s.
 5.]

 14. Election to administer estate not exceeding the prescribed amount, without order to administer